le0pard/le0pard.github.io/_posts/chef/2013-09-01-chef-server-getting-started-part-2.md

 # Chef server and SSL self-signed certificate

 By default, as you remember from previous article Chef working only on https protocol (security!).
 But this can be problem, if you don't want buy valid ssl certificate for your chef server, because each command to chef server by knife will give you error with invalid ssl.
-Most simple solving of problem - disable https and working only on http.
+Most simple solution - disable https and working only on http.
 For this lets modify our chef.json role:

 {% highlight json %}
 {